 During the test, the headphones discharged equally quickly, so that no differences could arise when recharging.
 The case's 500 mAh battery is sufficient to fully recharge the headphones 8-10 times.

 The charging time to charge the headphones from 0% to 100% is approximately 2 hours.

 The battery level of the charging case can be read from the LED next to the micro USB.
-If it is no longer lit, the case is fully charged and can be removed from the power.
-The battery of the headphones themselves can be read on the mobile device.
+If this no longer lights up, the case is fully charged and can be removed from the power.
+The rechargeable battery of the headphones themselves can be read on the mobile device.

 Touch operation on the headphones

 Charging case prone to scratches

 Battery level of the charging case cannot be called up